-Mr. Summy and the Group were part of the team that successfully resolved litigation for residents living nearby Duke Energy Coal Ash ponds.
-Chemicals have leaked from these ponds and contaminated drinking water wells with hexavalent chromium and other dangerous chemicals.
+Mr. Summy and the Group were part of the team that successfully resolved litigation for residents living near Duke Energy Coal Ash ponds in North Carolina.
+Chemicals leaked from these ponds and contaminated drinking water wells with hexavalent chromium and other dangerous chemicals.